-2. The student uses their own research proposal to draft a simple budget for a proposal, according to the activities planned for the different project phases and milestones.
+The student will draft a simple budget for a proposal, according to the activities planned for the different project phases and milestones.

-Suggestion: set up a budget of maximum 200 000 Euros for one year to be spent at a single host institution and not requiring co-funding.
+Suggestion: for the research proposal, set up a budget of maximum 200 000 Euros for one year to be spent at a single host institution and not requiring co-funding.
 No subcontracting will be necessary.
 Template provided:

 INSTITUTION 1

 Direct Personnel costs

 Other direct costs

 Of which Subcontracting

 Indirect costs

 Total

 RTD activities

 Personnel costs Unitary Cost Person-month Cost

 Ph.D contracts

 Post-Doc contracts

 Other research contracts/fellowships

 Staff contracts

 Others:

 Total

 Equipment

 0

 0

 0

 Total

 Consumables

 0

 0

 0

 0

 0

 0

 Total

 Other specific costs

 Conferences

+Meetings

-Meetings Dissemination
+Dissemination

 Publication costs

 Subcontracting

 Audit certificate

 Others:

 Total

+Total direct costs